The-OpenROAD-Project/OpenLane/designs/README.md

             <code>--designs | -d &lt;design1 design2 design3 ...&gt; </code> <br> (Optional)
         </td>
         <td align="justify">
-            Specifies the designs to update the configs for. <br> Default is to update all designs that exist in the given log file (_best.csv)
+            Specifies the designs to update the configs for.
+Same us -design in flow.tcl. <br> Default is to update all designs that exist in the given log file (_best.csv)
         </td>
     </tr>
     <tr>